- 1. Name of the medicinal product

 Method of AdministrationFor oral administration.
 To reduce the risk of oesophageal irritation and ulceration, the tablets should be swallowed whole with plenty of fluid, while sitting or standing.
 Unlike earlier tetracyclines, absorption of minocycline is not significantly impaired by food or moderate amounts of milk.

-• Known hypersensitivity to tetracyclines or to any of the excipients.• Pregnancy and lactation. • Children under 12 years.• Complete renal failure.
+• Hypersensitivity to the active substance, to tetracyclines or to any of the excipients listed in section 6.1.• Pregnancy and lactation. • Children under 12 years.• Complete renal failure.

 4.4 Special warnings and precautions for use

 • Patients with rare heriditary problems of galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption should not take this medicine.• Minocycline tablets contain sunset yellow (E110), which may cause allergic reactions.• Breathing difficulties: Cases of breathing difficulties including dyspnoea, bronchospasm, exacerbation of asthma, pulmonary eosinophilia and pneumonitis (see section 4.8) have been reported with minocycline use.
-If patients develop breathing difficulties they should seek urgent medical advice and minocycline should be discontinued• Use in Children: The use of tetracyclines during tooth development in children under the age of 12 years may cause permanent discoloration (see above).
+If patients develop breathing difficulties they should seek urgent medical advice and minocycline should be discontinued• Paediatric population: The use of tetracyclines during tooth development in children under the age of 12 years may cause permanent discoloration (see above).
 Enamel hypoplasia has been reported.• Use in Hepatic Dysfunction: Minocycline should be used with caution in patients with hepatic dysfunction and in conjunction with alcohol and other hepatotoxic drugs. • Auto immune Disorders: Rare cases of auto-immune hepatotoxicity and isolated cases of systemic lupus erythematosus (SLE) and also exacerbation or pre-existing SLE have been reported.
 If patients develop signs or symptoms of SLE or hepatotoxicity, or suffer exacerbation or pre-existing SLE, minocycline should be discontinued.• Renal Impairment: Clinical studies have shown that there is no significant drug accumulation in patients with renal impairment when they are treated with minocycline in the recommended doses.
 In cases of severe renal insufficiency, reduction of dosage and monitoring of renal function may be required.• Cross-sensitivities: Cross-resistance between tetracyclines may develop in micro-organisms and cross-sensitisation in patients.
 Minocycline should be discontinued if there are signs/symptoms of overgrowth of resistant organisms, enteritis eg glossitis, stomatitis, vaginitis, pruritus ani or staphylococcal enteritis.• Myasthenia Gravis: Tetracyclines can cause weak neuromuscular blockade - use with caution in Myasthenia Gravis.• Intracranial hypertension : As with other tetracyclines, bulging fontanelles in infants and benign intracranial hypertension in juveniles and adults have been reported.
 Presenting features were headache and visual disturbances including blurring of vision, scotoma and diplopia.
 Permanent vision loss has been reported.
 Treatment should cease if evidence of raised intracranial pressure develops.• Hyperpigmentation: As with other tetracyclines, minocycline may cause hyperpigmentation at various body sites (see also sections 4.2 and 4.8).
 Hyperpigmentation may present regardless of dose or duration of therapy but develops more commonly during long term treatment.
 Patients should be advised to report any unusual pigmentation without delay and minocycline should be discontinued.
-This is generally reversible on cessation of therapy.• Photosensitivity: If photosensitivity occurs, patients should be warned to avoid direct exposure to natural or artificial light and to discontinue therapy at the first sign of discomfort.• Contraceptive failure: Patients should be warned that minocycline may reduce the efficacy of combined oral contraceptives if diarrhoea or breakthrough bleeding occurs.
+This is generally reversible on cessation of therapy.• Photosensitivity: If photosensitivity occurs, patients should be warned to avoid direct exposure to natural or artificial light and to discontinue therapy at the first sign of discomfort.

 4.5 Interaction with other medicinal products and other forms of interaction

 • ACE Inhibitors- absorption of minocycline decreased by quinapril tablets (which contains magnesium carbonate).• Antacids and Adsorbants - absorption of minocycline is impaired by the concomitant administration of antacids, iron, calcium, aluminium, magnesium and zinc salts (interactions with specified salts, antacids and kaolin).
-Dosages should be maximally separated.• Antibacterials - minocycline should not be used with penicillins. • Anticoagulants - tetracyclines depress plasma prothrombin activity and reduced dosages of concomitant anticoagulants may be necessary• Diuretics may aggravate nephrotoxicity by volume depletion.• Ergotamine and ergometrine increased risk of ergotism.• Oral Contraceptives - minocycline may reduce the efficacy of combined oral contraceptives.
-Both can induce hyperpigmentation.• Retinoids - Administration of isotretinoin should be avoided shortly before, during and shortly after minocycline therapy.
+Dosages should be maximally separated.• Antibacterials - minocycline should not be used with penicillins. • Anticoagulants - tetracyclines depress plasma prothrombin activity and reduced dosages of concomitant anticoagulants may be necessary• Diuretics may aggravate nephrotoxicity by volume depletion.• Ergotamine and ergometrine increased risk of ergotism.• Oral Contraceptives - both can induce hyperpigmentation.• Retinoids - Administration of isotretinoin should be avoided shortly before, during and shortly after minocycline therapy.
 Each drug alone has been associated with pseudotumor cerebri (benign intracranial hypertension) (see 4.4 Special warnings and precautions)• Ulcer healing Drugs absorption of minocycline decreased by sucralfate and bismuth salts.• Laboratory tests - may affect urinary urobilinogen excretion tests by reducing bacterial converters of bilirubin to urobilinogen.
 May also produce an interference fluorescence in the Hungarty methods for measuring urinary catecholamines.

 4.7 Effects on ability to drive and use machines